PalisadoesFoundation/talawa-docs/docs/git-guide/gitworkflow.md

 Switched to a new branch 'issue-178-docsissue'
 ```

-Now you are ready to work on the issue or feature
+Now you are ready to work on the issue or feature.

 ## Stage changes